isabella232/sc_playgroundbooks/For-Instructor/001-swift-playground-books-getting-started.markdown

 ## Interlude

-In this screencast, I'm going to show you how to get started creating your own Playground Books.
-I'll show you how to take a View Controller from a real Xcode project, and easily use it as the live view in a Playground Book.

-...
-[TODO Whatever I end up showing here.]
+Under the hood, a Playground Book is simply a folder with a .playgroundbook extension, that contains a collection of Swift files, plists, and other resources in a particular directory format.

+Let's take a look at an example playground book, and then create one of our own.

 ## Demo 2 - Directory Structure (Scripted but Live recording)

-Let's start by getting a "Hello, World" playground book running.

-A Playground Book is simply a collection of Swift files, plists, and other resources in a particular directory format.
 I downloaded the Learn to Code playground book from Apple, and if you right click on the file and click "Show Package Contents", you can see inside.

 The Contents folder is what you'll be creating.
 The Playgrounds App itself puts any changes to the source code that the user makes into the Edits folder.